cmbuckley/finance/README.md

 ## Export Configuration

-Payees are not akways popaulated from transaction merchant information; they must be explicitly set in `config/data.json`.
+Payees are not always populated from transaction merchant information; they must be explicitly set in `config/data.json`.
 This allows for more accurate payee info.

 The following types of information can be added: